 Do know your market!

 Each market is very different.
 Usually, the coasts get trends first and then they work their way in towards middle America.
-So, it is so important for stagers to know their market and their target buyer.
-Knowing the style in your market will help you to be able to create a mix that will appeal to your target buyer.
+So, it is important for stagers to know their market and their target buyer.
+Knowing the style in your market will enable you to create a staging design that will appeal to your target buyer.
 Remember, it’s all about making an emotional connection to get the home sold.
 Urban lofts, where your target buyer is an early adopter of style trends should be staged very differently from a suburban home where your buyer is probably averse to risky trends and wants a more traditional approach.
 Drill down deep to connect with the buyer and use the trends to get the listing sold.

 Pro tip: The target buyer is likely the same age as the sellers were when they bought the house.

-We recently posted an online course about the 2018 design trends and how they can be used for staging.
-If you haven’t taken the course, you definitely need to so that you can stay current in this fast moving home fashion business!
+We offer an online course about the current design trends and how they can be used for staging.
+If you haven’t taken the course, you definitely need to, so that you stay current in this fast moving home fashion business!
 But, of course before you bring anything new into your inventory, you might need to do a little clear out of the trends that are… well, not trendy anymore.

-For a complete education on our 2018 Design Trends, click here.
+For a complete education on the Current Design Trends, click here.

 If you want to learn more tips and staging strategies, our Staging Design Professional™ course includes everything you need to be a BOSS Stager!